1. Home >

 Numerical targets (if applicable)

-• Meeting with local residents for the exchange of opinions (once a year or more)
+• Meeting with local residents for exchanges of opinion (once a year or more)

 • Voluntary cleanup activities at the local areas (twice a year)